Bengalis: Festivals

-Significant cultural events or celebrations are also celebrated by the community annually.
 Pohela Boishakh is a celebration of the new year and arrival of summer in the Bengali calendar and is celebrated in April.
+Most of households and business establishments worship Lakshmi-Ganesh in this particular day for their success and prosperity.
 It features a funfair, music and dance displays on stages, with people dressed in colourful traditional clothes, parading through the streets.
 Festivals like Pahela Falgun (spring) are also celebrated regardless of their faith.
 The Bengalis of Dhaka celebrate Shakrain, an annual kite festival.
 The Nabanna is a Bengali celebration akin to the harvest festivals in the Western world.
+Language Movement Day is observed in Bangladesh and India.
+In 1999, UNESCO declared 21 February as International Mother Language Day, in tribute to the Language Movement and the ethnolinguistic rights of people around the world.
+Kolkata Book Fair is the world's largest non-trade and the most attended book fair, where people from different countries gather together.